NunoSempere/time-to-botec/C/README.md

 - [ ] Add CUDA?
 - [x] Added results of perf. `rand_r` seems like a big chunk of it, but I'm hesitant to use lower-quality random numbers
   - [x] used xorshift instead
-  - [ ] Use xorshift with a struct instead of a pointer? idk, could be faster for some reason?
+  - [-] Use xorshift with a struct instead of a pointer? idk, could be faster for some reason? => Tested, it takes the same time.
 - [x] Update repository with correct timing
 - [x] Use better profiling approach to capture timing with 1M samples.
 - [x] See if program can be reworded so as to use multithreading effectively, e.g., so that you see speed gains proportional to the number of threads used